 Bee Gees Way was developed in collaboration with Barry Gibb.
 It features life-size statues of Barry, Robin, and Maurice Gibb.
 Be sure to snap a shot with both of the statues. #BeeGeesWay

 Bee Gees Way hosts more than 60 captioned photographs, 13 album covers, personal stories and reflections and a 70-metre mural featuring the artwork of the Gibb brothers.
 It also has a giant 5.3 square metre video screen playing exclusive interviews with Barry Gibb and never before seen home movie footage, along with Bee Gees songs.

-The annual Bee Gees Way Dinner is always a sell-out event.
+The annual Bee Gees Way Dinner is always a sell-out event in September.